iograft/.github/profile/README.md

 ### Contributing
 We welcome contributions to our node repositories.
-Wrote a useful node that you think others might find valuable too?
+Have you written a useful node that you think others might find valuable too?
 Share it with the community!